 Research shows that when you’re consistently sad, pessimistic, or moody you may have a serotonin deficiency that you can treat yourself by using serotonin supplements.
-The 4 natural supplements presented here have all been shown to help treat serotonin deficiency symptoms such as depression, insomnia, and more by increasing serotonin levels naturally.
+The four natural serotonin supplements presented here have all been shown to help treat serotonin deficiency symptoms such as depression, insomnia, and more by increasing serotonin levels naturally.

 What Is Serotonin?

-Serotonin, the “happy neurotransmitter,” is a powerful brain chemical intricately linked with mental health.
+Serotonin, the “happy neurotransmitter,” is a powerful brain chemical intricately linked with mental health and is one of the best supplements for depression.
 Sufficient serotonin in the brain allows you to feel calm and optimistic and provides a sense of well-being, while serotonin deficiency has the opposite effect.
 Low serotonin levels (or abnormal serotonin function) is the most recognized underlying cause of depression.

-Increasing Serotonin with Supplements
+How to Increase Serotonin Levels with Serotonin Supplements

 5-HTP.
 Your body makes 5-hydroxy tryptophan, or 5-HTP, from tryptophan, and then converts it into serotonin.
 When taken as a supplement, 5-HTP is well-absorbed and crosses the blood-brain barrier where it gets converted to serotonin.
 5-HTP is believed to offer stronger serotonin support than L-tryptophan (see below).
 Clinical trials have confirmed the efficacy of 5-HTP supplements for depression, sleep disorders, binge eating and panic disorders.[1-3]

 L-Tryptophan.
 L-Tryptophan is an essential amino acid required by the body to synthesize serotonin.
 As discussed above, the conversion of L-tryptophan to serotonin is a two-step process in which 5-HTP is synthesized as an intermediate step.
-Taking L-tryptophan as a supplement enhances the synthesis of serotonin and increases serotonin levels within the body.
+Taking L-tryptophan as a serotonin supplement enhances the synthesis of serotonin and increases serotonin levels within the body.
 Nevertheless, integrative practitioners report success with the use of L-tryptophan for insomnia, mild depression, and for people who do not tolerate 5-HTP since, compared to 5-HTP, L-tryptophan is generally considered more gentle.
 It has even been found to help non-depressed, healthy people process emotions in a more positive way.